The Dead (poem): IV: The Dead

 A width, a shining peace, under the night.

 Usage

 Inscription on the memorial arch at the Royal Military College of Canada.

 The first three lines of the third poem appear engraved on the Memorial arch located at the entrance to the Royal Military College of Canada which commemorated the fallen ex-cadets from World War I onwards.
 The first eight lines of the third poem appear on Royal Naval Division War Memorial.

 Lines 4-8 of the third poem appear on the Cenotaph in Wellington, New Zealand.

+Lines 5-6 of the fourth poem appear on the inside walls of the 12-sided shrine, in the Memorial Garden of City Hall, Hong Kong.
+The shrine and garden were built in memory of the soldiers and citizens who died in defence of Hong Kong in the Second World War.